Kidlington: Amenities

 Kidlington has about 50 shops, banks and building societies, a public library, a large village hall and a weekly market.
 There are seven pubs, two cafes and four restaurants.
-The pubs along the main A4260 through the village are, from north to south, the Highwayman Hotel (originally the Anchor, then the Railway Hotel, then the Wise Alderman, before being renamed again in 2009), the Black Horse, the Black Bull and the Red Lion, with the King's Arms in the Moors and the Six Bells in Mill Street.
-The Squire Bassett was converted into a Nepalese restaurant and renamed the Gurkha Village in 2012.
-Ovisher Tandoori in Kidlington's main Oxford Road is one of Oxfordshire's longest-running Indian restaurants.
-There is a secondary school (Gosford Hill) and a handful of primary schools to deal with the expanding population.
+There are three primary schools in Kidlington's parish and a secondary school in the neighbouring parish Gosford and Water Eaton (Gosford Hill) as well as another primary school.
 Recently Gosford Hill School started a narrow-band radio show for its pupils.
 Kidlington has a Women's Institute.

 Economy

 The headquarters of Oxfordshire Fire and Rescue Service, Thames Valley Police and the county St. John Ambulance are in Kidlington, as is Oxford Airport, renamed London Oxford Airport in 2009.
 Since 1962 the airport has had a pilot training school for thousands from airlines in more than 40 countries.
-It is also home to one of the bases for the Children’s Air Ambulance.
+It is also home to one of the bases for the Children's Air Ambulance.

 There are several industrial and business parks and a motor park in the north of the village.
 Opposite is Langford Locks industrial estate and Oxford Motor Park, with showrooms for Honda, Nissan, Toyota and other makes.
 Other businesses include Essentra Components, Eurocopter and Guylian Chocolates.
 Campsfield House, an immigration detention centre run for the UK government, is near the industrial area and the airport.

 Tourism

 In June 2016, the BBC reported that weekly coachloads of sightseers from China were arriving on Benmead Road, Kidlington, and seen posing for photos in front gardens and against parked cars, with no apparent reason for their interest.
 The story attracted worldwide interest, with Kidlington locals offering interviews about their experience.
 In November 2016, after analysing results of a Chinese-language questionnaire given to some tourists, the BBC found that "looking for the true sense" of Britain was one reason for the visits.
-An investigative journalist found that in fact Chinese tour operators charge £50 ($68 USD) extra for Chinese-language tours of nearby Blenheim Palace.
-Tourists who do not want to pay to visit Blenheim are dropped off in Kidlington, which they find charming, but which tour operators select because it is too far from Blenheim to enable tourists to walk to the Palace and pay the cheaper £13 ($25 USD) price for public tours in English.
+An investigative journalist found that in fact Chinese tour operators charge £50 (US$68) extra for Chinese-language tours of nearby Blenheim Palace.
+Tourists who do not want to pay to visit Blenheim are dropped off in Kidlington, which they find charming, but which tour operators select because it is too far from Blenheim to enable tourists to walk to the Palace and pay the cheaper £13 (US$25) price for public tours in English.